 Well, you should certainly see a doctor if the above symptoms have become a routine and chronic.
 You could also observe what triggers the intolerance symptoms – a particular type of food or a specific combination of ingredients that are high in fructose.

 For you to do this assignment, we’ve made a comprehensive list of foods that are high in fructose.
 If eating them gave you a bad bloat and abdominal pain, you might be fructose intolerant.
-Although it is not as simple as it sounds, you can still try the exercise.
+Although it is not as simple as it sounds, you may want to ask a dietitian before starting the exercise below to make sure you doing it safely.
 Scroll down and start!

 What Foods Are High In Fructose?